Theatre For Schools

 Created by critically-acclaimed shake & stir theatre co, Animal Farm will be one of the most blisteringly relevant, fiercely physical and wickedly funny theatre events of 2021.

 After being put out to pasture for much of 2020, live theatre is back – and more essential than ever.[/one_third_last]

 We believe no one has more energy and imagination than kids.
 Many of the companies visiting NORPA also offer workshops for school aged children and our community.
 We also offer On Demand Workshops that can be tailored to performances.

 Regional Access Workshop

-Regional students booked in to see The Comedy of Errors at NORPA are eligible to participate in Bell Shakespeare’s complimentary Regional Access Workshops.
+Regional students booked in to see A Midsummer Night’s Dream at NORPA are eligible to participate in Bell Shakespeare’s complimentary Regional Access Workshops.